Memory erasure: Potential patients

 There are several different types of possible patients that have the potential to draw great benefit from the selective memory erasure; these include people with drug addiction, or posttraumatic stress disorder (PTSD).
 PTSD patients may include war veterans, people who witnessed horrific events, victims of violent crimes and many other possibly traumatic events.
 These potential patients have unwanted memories that can be absolutely devastating to their daily lives and cause them to not be able to function properly.

+Research continues, and in 2020, researchers were looking at potential new approaches to PTSD treatment.

 Different types of memories

 There are three main types of memories: sensory memory, short-term memory, and long-term memory.
 Sensory memory, in short, is the ability to hold sensory information for a short period of time, for example, looking at an object and being able to remember what it looked like moments after.
 Short-term memory is memory that allows a person to recall a short period of time; this can be a few seconds to a minute.
 Short-term memory allows people to remember what happened during that short time span without actually practicing the memory.
 Long-term memory has a much larger capacity than the prior two and actually stores information from both these types of memories to create a long lasting and large memory.
 Long-term memory is the largest target for research involving selective memory erasure.

-Within long-term memory there are also different types of long-term memories.
-Implicit memory is one type of long-term memory that is generally described as the ability to remember how to use objects or specific movements of the body (e.g. using a hammer).
-Another type of long-term memory, explicit memory, refers to memories that can be consciously drawn upon by a person to remember.
-Explicit memory can be split into further subcategories, one being episodic memory, which is the memory of specific events and the information surrounding it, as well as semantic memory, which is the ability to remember factual information (e.g. what numbers mean).
+Within long-term memory there are several types of retention.
+Implicit memory (or 'muscle memory') is generally described as the ability to remember how to use objects or specific movements of the body (e.g. using a hammer).
+Explicit memory, (or 'declarative memory') is that which can be consciously drawn upon by a person to remember.

+Explicit memory can be split into further subcategories; episodic memory, which is the memory of specific events and the information surrounding it, and semantic memory, which is the ability to remember factual information (e.g. what numbers mean).

 A type of memory of main concern for memory erasure are emotional memories.
 These memories often involve several different aspects of information in them that can come from a variety of the different categories of memories mentioned above.
-These emotional memories are powerful memories that can illicit strong physiological effects on a person.
+These emotional memories are powerful memories that can elicit strong physiological effects on a person.
 An example of an emotional memory can be found in patients with PTSD, for these patients a traumatic event has left a lasting emotional memory that can have powerful effects on a person even without them consciously retrieving the memory.